TawannaWillis/azure-network-security-analysis/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-With the static IP set, I logged into the client VM to check connectivity.
-I ran a continuous ping to the domain controller's private IP, but it kept timing out.
-So, I switched to the domain controller VM and tweaked the Windows Firewall.
-I opened it up using 'wf.msc', went to Inbound Rules, and enabled the ICMPv4 echo request rules.
-Back on the client VM, the ping started working like a charm.
-It's a small step, but crucial for making sure our VMs can talk to each other.
+With the static IP set, log into the client VM to check connectivity. while running a continuous ping to the domain controller's private IP, it will keep timing out.
+So, switch to the domain controller VM and tweak the Windows Firewall.
+Open it up using 'wf.msc', then go to Inbound Rules, and enabled the ICMPv4 echo request rules.
+Back on the client VM, the ping start working.
+This is a small step, but crucial for making sure our VMs can talk to each other.
 </p>
 <br />